Cam-4587/TechTalk/README.md

 #### Committing changes

-+ git add. , commit and push the changes with and appropriate commit message such as "prepare oriject for deployment"
++ git add. , commit and push the changes with and appropriate commit message such as "prepare project for deployment"

 ### Back on Heroku